PranavvParihar/wisecow/IMPORTANT.md

 - **Time Taken**:
   The entire setup was completed in approximately **10 hours**. ⏱️

-- **URL**:
-  You can view the app here: [wisecow.pranavparihar.site](https://wisecow.pranavparihar.site) 🌟

 ## Backup & System Health 💾⚙️
-The **backup and system health scripts** are stored in a separate directory for easy access and management.
+The **backup and system health scripts** are stored in a separate directory.

 ## Technologies Used 🛠️
 - **AWS Lightsail** ☁️